Thrive Hiring Grant Program

 - Are part-time positions eligible for the grant?

-No, grants are only provided for full-time positions that offer benefits on the first day of hire.
+No, grants are only provided for full-time positions that offer benefits within 90 days of hire.

 - Are contract employees eligible for the grant?